Asian stocks follow Wall Street higher on upbeat data | Federal News Network

-BEIJING (AP) — Asian stock prices followed Wall Street higher on Tuesday on encouraging global economic data.
+BEIJING (AP) — Asian stock prices followed Wall Street higher Tuesday on encouraging global economic data.

 Benchmarks in Shanghai, Tokyo and Seoul all advanced.
 Oil prices advanced again, adding to Monday’s big gains.